Register a change of name

 Priority service is only available in exceptional circumstances (for example urgent travel) and you must provide evidence to support your priority application.

-For more information about priority applications, please contact Births, Deaths and Marriages.
+For more information about priority applications contact Births, Deaths and Marriages.